-So long as there are no conflicts of interest, Turkish law does not prevent counsel from representing both an undertaking under investigation and its employees.
-That said, employees are hardly ever investigated separately, and there are no criminal sanctions against employees for antitrust infringements.
+Provided that there are no conflicts of interest, Turkish law does not prevent counsel from representing both an undertaking under investigation and its employees.
+That said, employees are hardly ever investigated separately and there are no criminal sanctions against employees for antitrust infringements.